 Top useful and trusted tools for your social media strategies are as follows:

-Special Mention: Check out Social Pilot Review to see how you can save time on social media.
+Special Mention: Check out Social Pilot Review to see. how you can schedule and manage multiple social media channels with this affordable tool.

 1) Buffer: Buffer is a social media scheduling service.
 You can schedule your social updates to a variety of social networks through buffer at no time.
 The free version has limited uploads and social network facility but the paid version as they call it is “awesome”.
 It allows more networks and more bulk scheduling.
 Buffer allows you to check the performance of each update.

 3) Viral content buzz: Viral content buzz is a platform as Ann says that expands your reach beyond your social circles.
 It helps you get shares on Facebook, Twitter etc. from influential accounts or users on the platform.
 This way you have a wider audience to connect to.
-Viral content buzz can be an important social media tool and content marketing channel in 2016.
+Viral content buzz can be an important social media tool and content marketing channel.

 4) Buzzsumo: It is a paid tool but worth every penny invested into it.
 It is the ultimate content marketing tool.
 It gives you the ultimate answer on which content is working well.
 This will help you to frame your strategy for social media and content marketing and come up with ideas and articles that will be received well by your audience.

-Another must-have social media tool for social media enthusiasts and bloggers is the Sprout Social which is a nifty toolbox when it comes to social media management.
-Sprout social allows you to monitor brand keywords and delivers all your messages across all your profiles into one smart inbox.
-It has many more features and it worth trying out.
+Another must-have social media tool for social media enthusiasts and bloggers is the Sendible which is a nifty toolbox when it comes to social media management.
+Sendible allows you to manage client social media channels and schedule and monitor social media all in one dashboard.
+Checkout my Sendible review to get more details.

 Over to you,

-So readers, what is your social media of choice for 2015.
-I hope your doubts on which social media to use in 2015 is solved now.
+So readers, what is your social media of choice for this year.
+I hope your doubts on which social media to use in year is solved now.
 I would love to hear your feedback and views on this expert round up.